wwhite13sub/Healthy_Living/README.md

 To see ten benefits of eating healthy: Click on "Benefits of Eating Healthy".
 On mobile device, To display/close navigation links: Toggle menu bar.
 ```

+# User Stories
+1. As a person interested in my health,
+I want to enter my favorite healthy ingredients or select from a list of ingredients
+so that I can get recipes that will help me to eat healthier and give me more variety.

+2. As a person interested in my health,
+I want to view information on healthy food groups
+so that I improve my health by eating the foods that provide the nutrients and vitamins I need.

+3. As a person interested in my health,
+I want to view the advantages of healthy eating
+so that I can be even more motivated to eat healthy foods.

+4. As a person interested in my health,
+I want to view healthy Ingredients and recipes on my mobile, tablet, laptop or desktop
+so that I can learn more regardless of where I am as long as I have an internet-enabled device.